Stay Eat Events Weather Beaches

 Photo courtesy Clatsop County Historical Society: the makeshift Fratelli hideout

 Over the decades, those involved with the film raved about how cooperative the State of Oregon and the people of Astoria and Cannon Beach were.
 One aspect that comes up is California beach towns had become, well, greedy over the decades.
 They knew the value of having a Hollywood film made there and regularly demanded money for the presence of a crew.
 Oregon had none of that, although Donner and others did remark there should be better tax breaks for future film projects in Oregon.
-That definitely came to fruition, eventually.
+That definitely came to fruition, eventually, as Oregon started offering major tax incentives to film crews by the '90s.

-Astoria then became forever immortalized in the movie.
+Astoria became forever immortalized in the movie from the very beginning.
 Even as filming had barely started, there was a complete veil of secrecy around the project, and Hollywood publicists were firm in shooing the press away.
 Yet one tidbit was proudly revealed: Astoria would definitely be mentioned in the film.

 At the time, some 85 film crew were lodged at the Thunderbird Inn in Astoria, and the 20 cast members were scattered around elsewhere in town.
 The movie dumped over $1 million into the local economy in the end.